 Ctrl-Alt-F9), but changes in imported modules are not.
 This is the very behaviour of how Python imports work.
-The easiest way to come around this is by working with the debug server that can easily be restarted, see: Debugging.
-If you aren’t working with the debug server, the
+If you want to make sure everything is in a fresh state, click

 @xw.funcdecorator is only used by xlwings when the function is being imported into Excel.
 It tells xlwings for which functions it should create a VBA wrapper function, otherwise it has no effect on how the functions behave in Python.